kubedb/docs/docs/guides/cassandra/monitoring/alerting.md

   <img alt="Grafana — Cassandra Alerts Dashboard" src="/docs/images/cassandra/monitoring/cas-alerting-grafana-dashboard.png" style="padding:10px">
 </p>

-The dashboard mirrors the alert groups: **Cassandra Phase** (Not Ready / Critical — both show "No data" here since this tutorial deploys to `alert-cas`, not the hardcoded `demo` namespace the panels are wired to) and **Cassandra Server Status** (Down, Service Respawn, Connection Timeout, Dropped Messages, High Read/Write Latency — all live and correctly scoped once `grafana.jobName` is set as shown above).
-The **Cassandra Down** panel's flat, healthy line is the query `count(up{job="cas-alert-demo-stats",namespace="alert-cas"}) OR vector(0)` — note the `OR vector(0)` fallback means this panel reads as "0 down" both when the instance is genuinely healthy *and* when the job name is wrong and matches nothing, so don't mistake a flat 0 line for confirmation the wiring is correct — cross-check against the Prometheus target/alert pages above.
+The dashboard mirrors the alert groups: **Cassandra Phase** (Not Ready / Critical — shows "No data" here since this tutorial deploys to `alert-cas`, not `demo`) and **Cassandra Server Status** (Down, Service Respawn, Connection Timeout, Dropped Messages, High Read/Write Latency — all live and correctly scoped once `grafana.jobName` is set as shown above).
+To confirm the wiring is correct, cross-check the **Cassandra Down** panel against the Prometheus target/alert pages above rather than relying on the panel alone.

 ---